RemiAllio/MitoFinder/README.md

 # UCE annotation
 MitoFinder starts by assembling both mitochondrial and nuclear reads.
 It is only in a second step that mitochondrial contigs are identified and extracted.
 MitoFinder thus provides UCE contigs already assembled and the annotation can be done from the following file:
-- **[job_name]link_[assembler].scafSeq** 	containing all assembled contigs from raw reads.
+- **[Seq_ID]link_[assembler].scafSeq** 	containing all assembled contigs from raw reads.

 To do so, we recommend the PHYLUCE pipeline, which is specifically designed to annotate ultraconserved elements (Faircloth  2015; Tutorial: https://phyluce.readthedocs.io/en/latest/tutorial-one.html#finding-uce-loci).
 You can thus use the file **[job_name]link_[assembler].scafSeq** and start the pipeline at the **"Finding UCE"** step.

-# Associated publication
+# Associated publications

 If you use MitoFinder, please cite:

-Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2019). **MitoFinder**: efficient automated large-scale extraction of mitogenomic data in target enrichment phylogenomics.
+- Allio, R., Schomaker-Bastos, A., Romiguier, J., Prosdocimi, F., Nabholz, B., & Delsuc, F. (2019). **MitoFinder**: efficient automated large-scale extraction of mitogenomic data in target enrichment phylogenomics.
 BioRxiv, 685412. https://doi.org/10.1101/685412

 Please also cite the following studies depending on the option chosen for the assembly step in MitoFinder:

-Nurk, S., Meleshko, D., Korobeynikov, A., & Pevzner, P. A. (2017). **metaSPAdes**: a new versatile metagenomic assembler.
+- Nurk, S., Meleshko, D., Korobeynikov, A., & Pevzner, P. A. (2017). **metaSPAdes**: a new versatile metagenomic assembler.
 Genome research, 27(5), 824-834.
-Li, D., Luo, R., Liu, C. M., Leung, C. M., Ting, H. F., Sadakane, K., ... & Lam, T. W. (2016). **MEGAHIT v1.0**: a fast and scalable metagenome assembler driven by advanced methodologies and community practices.
+- Li, D., Luo, R., Liu, C. M., Leung, C. M., Ting, H. F., Sadakane, K., ... & Lam, T. W. (2016). **MEGAHIT v1.0**: a fast and scalable metagenome assembler driven by advanced methodologies and community practices.
 Methods, 102, 3-11.
-Peng, Y., Leung, H. C., Yiu, S. M., & Chin, F. Y. (2012). **IDBA-UD**: a de novo assembler for single-cell and metagenomic sequencing data with highly uneven depth.
+- Peng, Y., Leung, H. C., Yiu, S. M., & Chin, F. Y. (2012). **IDBA-UD**: a de novo assembler for single-cell and metagenomic sequencing data with highly uneven depth.
 Bioinformatics, 28(11), 1420-1428.

 For the tRNA annotation:

-Laslett, D., & Canbäck, B. (2008). **ARWEN**: a program to detect tRNA genes in metazoan mitochondrial nucleotide sequences.
+- Laslett, D., & Canbäck, B. (2008). **ARWEN**: a program to detect tRNA genes in metazoan mitochondrial nucleotide sequences.
 Bioinformatics, 24(2), 172-175.

 # HOW TO GET REFERENCE MITOCHONDRIAL GENOMES FROM NCBI